 Important Facts About Lead

-- the CDC estimates at least 4 million households have children living
+- The CDC estimates at least 4 million households have children living in

 no known “safe” level of lead exposure

 - A large percentage of homes built prior to 1978 contain lead paint